HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2021

 4. No hydraulic brake pressure adjusters or block off valve of any kind.

 1. Factory stock frames only.
 May be reinforced.
-Frame may be fabricated 6” forward from the centerline of the car axle to the rear of car.
+Frame may be fabricated 6” forward from the centerline of the car axel to the rear of car.
 No other notching or alterations to frame allowed.
 See competing models for frame penalties.

 2. No part of frame can be lower than 6 inches from the ground, with driver and safety equipment, before and after the race.